tanyasnu09/tanyasnu09/README.md

 - 👋 Hi, I’m @tanyasnu09
-- 👀 I’m interested in .SINGING ,DANCING, PLAYING FOOTBALL AND BADMINTON AND LOVES ATHLETTICS..
+- 👀 I’m interested in .SINGING ,DANCING, PLAYING FOOTBALL AND BADMINTON AND LOVES ATHLETICS..
 - 🌱 I’m currently learning C LANGUAGE...
-- 💞️ I’m looking to collaborate on ...
+- JUST CARVING A PATH i love
-- 📫 How to reach me ...
+-

 <!---
 tanyasnu09/tanyasnu09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.